astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 $ astro deploy
 ```

-A few notes:
-- If it's your first time deploying, expect to wait a minute or two for the Docker Image to build
+If it's your first time deploying, expect to wait a few minutes for the Docker image to build.
+If you can see your code changes in the Airflow UI, then the deploy was successful.
-- To know if your deploy was successful, ensure no errors in the output and check your Airflow UI to see your code changes reflected

-#### What gets Deployed?
+### What gets Deployed?

-Everything in your top level directory (and all children directory) in which you ran `$ astro dev init` will get bundled into a Docker image and deployed to your Airflow Deployment on Astronomer Cloud.
+Everything in your top level directory (and all children directories) where you ran `$ astro dev init` will get bundled into a Docker image and deployed to your Airflow Deployment on Astronomer Cloud.

-We do _not_ deploy any of the Metadata associated with your local Airflow deployment, only the code.
+We don't deploy any of the Metadata associated with your local Airflow deployment, only the code.

-For more information on what gets built into your image, jump over to our doc on [Customizing your Image](/docs/cloud/stable/develop/customize-image/).
+For more information on what gets built into your image, read [Customizing your Image](/docs/cloud/stable/develop/customize-image/).

 ## Deployments & Kubernetes Namespaces